mkpjapan/mkpjapan.github.io/_includes/agreements.md

 ### Non-Violence

-I will refrain from violence, whether physical, verbal, emotional, or spiritual.
+I will refrain from violence, including physical, verbal, emotional, or spiritual.
 I take responsibility for my words and actions and acknowledge that they impact those around me.

 ### No Drugs or Alcohol